huz4f/huz4f/content/Articles/Clouds & ML.md

 Want to add new features? \
 You dont have to go through the whole process of data prep, model training and deployment.
 You can use jenkins or [CodePipeLine](https://aws.amazon.com/codepipeline/features/) ;)

->SageMaker takes away most of your complex tasks and lets you focus on experimentation and training your models by its wide range toolkit,You can learn Amazon SageMaker even if you don't know much about ML, i also had trained only few regression and clustering models before starting SageMaker. (it's fun)
+>SageMaker takes away most of your complex tasks and lets you focus on experimentation and training your models by its wide range toolkit.
+You can learn Amazon SageMaker even if you don't know much about ML, i also had trained only few regression and clustering models before starting SageMaker. (it's fun)
 >
+New features for convenience are created every day, \
 You can read more about [SageMaker]( https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-mlconcepts.html) updates at their website: [here](https://aws.amazon.com/blogs/aws/category/artificial-intelligence/sagemaker/)